saahilanande/starter-portfolio/content/project/Skin Cancer Classification/index.md

 This layer creates a convolution kernel that is convolved with the layer input to produce a tensor of outputs.
 If use_bias is True, a bias vector is created and added to the outputs.
 Finally, if activation is not None, it is applied to the outputs as well.

-When using this layer as the first layer in a model, provide the keyword argument input_shape (tuple of integers, does not include the sample axis), e.g. input_shape=(128, 128, 3) for 128x128 RGB pictures in data_format="channels_last".
+When using this layer as the first layer in a model, provide the keyword argument input_shape (tuple of integers, does not include the sample axis), e.g. input_shape=(128, 128, 3) for 128x128 RGB pictures in data_format="channels_last". [source](https://keras.io/api/layers/convolution_layers/convolution2d/)

 Below is a GIF showing the working of the Conv2D layer:

 ![gif](./conv2d.gif)

+### BatchNormalization layer:
+Layer that normalizes its inputs.

+Batch normalization applies a transformation that maintains the mean output close to 0 and the output standard deviation close to 1.

+Importantly, batch normalization works differently during training and during inference. [source](https://keras.io/api/layers/normalization_layers/batch_normalization/)

 ### MaxPool2D:
 Max pooling operation for 2D spatial data.

 Downsamples the input representation by taking the maximum value over the window defined by pool_size for each dimension along the features axis.
 The window is shifted by strides in each dimension.
 The resulting output when using "valid" padding option has a shape(number of rows or columns) of: output_shape = (input_shape - pool_size + 1) / strides)

-The resulting output shape when using the "same" padding option is: output_shape = input_shape / strides
+The resulting output shape when using the "same" padding option is: output_shape = input_shape / strides [source](https://keras.io/api/layers/pooling_layers/max_pooling2d/)

-It returns a tensor of rank 4 representing the maximum pooled values.
-See above for output shape.
+### Dropout:

+The Dropout layer randomly sets input units to 0 with a frequency of rate at each step during training time, which helps prevent overfitting.
+Inputs not set to 0 are scaled up by 1/(1 - rate) such that the sum over all inputs is unchanged.

+### flatten:
+Flattens the input.
+Does not affect the batch size.

-### BatchNormalization layer:
+### Dense:
-Layer that normalizes its inputs.

-Batch normalization applies a transformation that maintains the mean output close to 0 and the output standard deviation close to 1.

-Importantly, batch normalization works differently during training and during inference.
+Dense implements the operation: output = activation(dot(input, kernel) + bias) where activation is the element-wise activation function passed as the activation argument, kernel is a weights matrix created by the layer, and bias is a bias vector created by the layer (only applicable if use_bias is True).
+These are all attributes of Dense.

 ## My Contribution:
 I designed my own classifier from scratch. below is the architecture for the CNN model: